ghostwalkerj/DCLBillboard/README.md

 ### BillboardListener.ts

 The BillboardListener.ts module contains the methods required to get banners from the DCLBillboard Contract.
 The only call required is `getBanners(targetId: string)`.
-Where the targetId is the unique indentifier for the billboard.
+Where the targetId is the unique identifier for the billboard.
 BillboardListener.ts uses Config.ts to establish the connection with the Ethereum blockchain and uses the DCL libraries for all calls.